-Parents of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.
+Parents, of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.

-The Designated Safeguarding Lead will make a record of the concern, the discussion and any outcome and keep a copy securely on CPOMS/My Concern.
+The Designated Safeguarding Lead will make a record of the concern, the discussion and any outcome and keep a copy in the Secure Safeguarding records.